ec-jrc/jeolib-jiplib/doc/jiplib.rst

 Args:
     * ``dict`` (Python Dictionary) with key value pairs.
 Each key (a 'quoted' string) is separated from its value by a colon (:).
 The items are separated by commas and the dictionary is enclosed in curly braces.
 An empty dictionary without any items is written with just two curly braces, like this: {}.
 A value can be a list that is also separated by commas and enclosed in square brackets [].

+Returns:
+   Raster dataset with class values replaced according to corresponding class and reclass list values.

-Supported keys in the dict (with more keys defined for the respective classication methods):
+Supported keys in the dict:

 +------------------+---------------------------------------------------------------------------------+
 | key              | value                                                                           |